 Perhaps, you, like I was, are looking for a positive, Christian Elf on the Shelf alternative for this year?

-Our family enjoys, Melk the Monkey, a series of lessons and activities I have created to use throughout the advent season (and even a few times during the year) to teach Who God Is and keep the reason for Christmas alive in their hearts all year long.
+Our family enjoys, Melk the Monkey, a series of lessons and activities I created to use throughout the advent season (and even a few times during the year) to teach Who God Is and keep the reason for Christmas alive in their hearts all year long.
 My kids learned so much from Melk, the Elf alternative.
 But here is a list of 9 of the best Christian alternatives and what they teach:

 A Comparison Chart

 Melk, The Christmas Monkey, is the tool I created to teach God’s character to children using the 30+ fun Bible lessons and activities that the entire family can enjoy during the Christmas Advent season.

 Each day your child finds Melk ( a monkey or other plush friend of your choice) in a new setting with a new note teaching something about WHO GOD IS and explaining a fun reinforcing activity.
 There are also activities that can be incorporated into other holidays such as valentine's day, Easter, etc.

 - short materials list for mom and dad